 Sandra has been chairperson of Dublin West Co-operative for more than 18 months and previously served as the secretary of that committee.
 She has been actively involved with her community for the last 4 years completing projects with residents and their children in Avondale Park.

 She is serving member of I-Smile International a non-profit organisation based in Mulhuddart for the last 3 years and has volunteered with Foroige for 3 years, including setting up a Junior Club and a Youth café for young people living in Avondale Park.

 Carol has over 25 years’ experience working for leading European Financial Institutions and specialises in Commercial Real Estate and Infrastructure financing.
 Currently based in Dublin, she has also worked in London, Munich, Paris, Stuttgart and Singapore.
-She is currently Branch Manager of FM-WM Service Company, Dublin Branch.
 She holds an MSc in Investment and Treasury from DCU and more recently completed the Diploma in Corporate Governance at the Michael Smurfit Graduate Business School.

 Brendan O’Callaghan is a founder member of Munster Co-operative Housing Society Ltd, and has been a member of the Board since 2010.

 Brendan, who is now retired, has more than 40 years experience in the area of training and education, and community development.
 He taught in secondary and vocational schools before joining AnCO, later FAS.

 Through his work with FAS, Brendan supported many community and co-operative projects, and developed strong relationships with local community groups, trade unions, employers and the construction industry.
 He was also involved in a number of international projects including a European Union supported programme in reconstruction and development in Bosnia and Herzegovina.